Second United Front: Breakdown and aftermath

 In the midst of the Second United Front, the CCP and the Kuomintang were still vying for territorial advantage in "Free China" (i.e. those areas not occupied by the Japanese or ruled by puppet governments).
+In 1938, Mao argued that the CCP should trade space for time vis-a-vis the Japanese and leave the burden of the fighting to the Nationalists.
 The uneasy alliance began to break down by late 1938.
 The CCP intensified its efforts to expand their military strength through absorbing Chinese guerrilla forces behind enemy Japanese lines.
 In an instance of a clash later reported in Chiang Kai-Shek's diary, the Red Army led by He Long attacked and wiped out a brigade of Chinese militia led by Chang Yin-wu in Hebei in June, 1939.

 In December 1940, Chiang Kai-shek demanded that the CCP's New Fourth Army evacuate Anhui and Jiangsu Provinces.
-The reasons for the subsequent ambush by the Nationalists against the Communists are not entirely clear, with both the Kuomintang and the Communist Party blaming the other for having attacked the other first.
-It seems that in response to the Kuomintang order to evacuate Anhui and Jiangsu, the Communist commanders only agreed to move the New Fourth Army troops in Southern Anhui (Wannan) to the northern shore of the Yangtze River.
-Once in Southern Anhui, the communists were ambushed and defeated by Nationalist troops in January 1941.
-This clash, which would be known as the New Fourth Army Incident, weakened but didn't end the CCP position in Central China and effectively ended any substantive co-operation between the Nationalists and the CCP and both sides concentrated on jockeying for position in the inevitable Civil War.
+The reasons for the subsequent ambush by the Nationalists against the Communists are not entirely clear, with both the Kuomintang and the CCP blaming the other for having attacked the other first.
+It seems that in response to the Kuomintang order to evacuate Anhui and Jiangsu, the CCP commanders only agreed to move the New Fourth Army troops in Southern Anhui (Wannan) to the northern shore of the Yangtze River.
+Once in Southern Anhui, CCP forces were ambushed and defeated by Nationalist troops in January 1941.
+This clash, which would be known as the New Fourth Army Incident, weakened but did not end the CCP position in Central China and effectively ended any substantive co-operation between the Nationalists and the CCP and both sides concentrated on jockeying for position in the inevitable Civil War.
 It also ended the Second United Front formed earlier to fight the Japanese.

 Afterwards, within the Japanese occupied provinces and behind enemy lines the KMT and CCP forces carried on warfare with each other, with the CCP eventually destroying or absorbing the KMT partisan forces or driving them into the puppet forces of the Japanese.
 The CCP under the leadership of Mao Zedong also began to focus most of their energy on building up their sphere of influence wherever opportunities were presented, mainly through rural mass organizations, administrative, land and tax reform measures favoring poor peasants; while the KMT allocated many divisions of its regular army to carry out military blockade of the CCP areas in an attempt to neutralize the spread of their influence until the end of the Second Sino-Japanese War.